-In case, your cloud service is active, yet it is showing not connected status, then turn off the cloud service followed by immediate turning it on.
+In case, your cloud service is active, yet it is showing not connected status, then turn off the cloud service followed by immediately turning it on.
 It will fix the error i.e. WD sync not working.
-Still if the error is not fixed, try to reboot the My Cloud device.
+Still, if the error is not fixed, try to reboot the My Cloud device.

 The second cause of WD sync not working is no storage device found or my cloud not seen error message.

-1- This is probably due to faulty network connection.
-In order to resolve it, here are the steps:
+1- This is probably due to a faulty network connection.
+To resolve it, here are the steps:

 Step 2: Now if you are in sound network connection, turn off the cloud service and then turn it on.
-Error would be resolved.
+The error would be resolved.

-Step 2: In the users menu, select user and enter your email address.
+Step 2: In the user's menu, select the user, and enter your email address.
 Click update to continue.

 4- To eradicate the error, you can run an anti-virus.
 Else you can contact the WD support.

 A third party software solution is always a savior.
-In this context, AOMEI backupper standard is the recommendation.
-It is a top notch software that help the users with its ultimate file sync options.
-The software provides wide range of functionality to sync file between drives and NAS storages.
+In this context, the AOMEI backupper standard is the recommendation.
+It is a top-notch software that helps the users with its ultimate file sync options.
+The software provides a wide range of functionality to sync files between drives and NAS storage.
 How?
 Here are the steps:

-Step 1: Download the software and the run an appropriate install mechanism on your device.
+Step 1: Download the software and then run an appropriate install mechanism on your device.